 - Don’t give praise and encouragement when you need to use physical guidance.

-Praise is an important part of three-step prompting and many other strategies to encourage good behaviour.
-Descriptive praise – when you tell your child exactly what you liked about her behaviour – works best of all.
+is an important part of three-step prompting and many other strategies to encourage good behaviour.
+Descriptive praise – when you tell your child exactly what you like about her behaviour – works best of all.
 An example of using descriptive praise to encourage cooperation might be, ‘Anna, well done!
 You put your toys away’.
-You can read more about praise and encouragement

 Examine the environment